-Pierce County Fire District 13 began in the early 1900's to provide fire and EMS services to the Browns Point and Dash Point communities.
+Pierce County Fire District 13 began in the early 1900's to provide fire and emergency medical services (EMS) to the Browns Point and Dash Point communities.
 The first documented photos are from 1925.
 Washington State Fire Districts were enacted in 1950, and our Browns Point Dash Point Fire District 13 was officially formed in 1951 as the 13th Fire District in Pierce County.
-Starting as a fully volunteer fire department, it has grown with the community to a larger number of volunteer firefighters (FF) and emergency medical technicians (EMT), and a few paid staff members, now serving a response district of approximately 1,096 households.
-We have an on-duty crew of 3 or more 24/7/365.
+Starting as a fully volunteer fire department, it has grown with the community to a larger number of volunteer firefighters (FF) and emergency medical technicians (EMT), and a few paid staff members, now serving a response district of approximately 1,100 households.
+We have an on-duty crew of three or more firefighters/EMT's on a 24/7/365 basis.
 We continually recruit and train new firefighters/EMTs for service within our community and the region.
 Many of our trained recruits go on to become career firefighters employed throughout the United States.